matin-ghorbani/object-localization/README.md

-# object-detection
+# object-localization
-Implement an object detection from scratch using PyTorch
+Implement an object localization from scratch using PyTorch